 Window treatment time for my guest room.
 So far I have been keeping within my budget and this project will keep me in check as it is very budget friendly.
-I had two ideas on how to make a curtain rod and two different ways to make decorative finials for the rod.
+In this post I am sharing one way to make a curtain rod and two different ways to make decorative finials for the rod.
 One uses an actual wood finial, the other a tennis ball.

-I like lots of light and have a big window in my guest room.
-I wanted drapery panels, but I don’t want them to cover the window at all so I needed a very long rod.
+I like lots of light in my home and have a big window in my guest room.
+I wanted to drapery panels, but I don’t want them to cover the window at all so I needed a very long rod.
 This way the panels frame the window, but don’t cover it at all.
 To buy a decorative rod in the length I needed I would have had to spend $30.00 and up.
-That would wipe out my budget so I opted to use a PVC pipe.
+That would wipe out my budget so I opted to use a PVC pipe that costs $4.00.

 You can find PVC pipes at any home improvement store in the plumbing dept. They come in many different diameters and lengths.
 There are two types – lightweight and heavyweight.
 If you have a very long span – get the heavier pipe, as it will stay straight and won’t bow down and you won’t need to add a center support, otherwise the lightweight pipe will be fine.
 The pipe I bought cost me under $4.00.
 It is a 1 1/4” diameter pipe.
 Cutting the pipe is easy with a saw.
 If you know the exact length you need, have them cut it at the home improvement store – one less step for you to do.